appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 1. Click **Create New** on the top-right corner of your workspace, and then select **New Package**

+2. Rename the package to `ProductUtils`.

-2. Click **New Module** > **Query Module**, and create a new datasource by selecting PostgreSQL.
+3. Click **New Module** > **Query Module**, and create a new datasource by selecting PostgreSQL.

-3. Enter the following details in the connection parameter fields:
+4. Enter the following details in the connection parameter fields:

 <dd>